AGR533/aviations-satisfcations-analysis/Readme.md

   visualization, and modeling steps without breaking earlier cells.

 ## Next Steps
-- Expand the model comparison (e.g. logistic regression, gradient boosting) and tune hyperparameters.
+- Tune XGBoost hyperparameters for further gains beyond the current 96.4% accuracy.
+- Apply feature scaling improvements to boost KNN and SVC performance.
 - Wrap the trained model in a small interactive app so a user can input passenger details and get a live satisfaction prediction.
 - Publish the project via GitHub Pages for a public-facing summary.